Enrico Arbarello

-Enrico Arbarello is an Italian mathematician who is a leading expert in algebraic geometry.
+Enrico Arbarello is an Italian mathematician who is an expert in algebraic geometry.

+Career

 He earned a Ph.D. at Columbia University in New York in 1973.
-He was a visiting scholar at the Institute for Advanced Study from 1993-94.
+He was a visiting scholar at the Institute for Advanced Study from 1993 to 1994.
 He is now a Mathematics Professor at Sapienza University of Rome.

 In 2012 he became a fellow of the American Mathematical Society.